mtnemeth/unideb-cloud-infra/console/LambdaS3FileProcessing.md

 (Selected `Create a new role with basic Lambda permissions`)

 The default Lambda permission created in the previous step allows the Lambda function to write to CloudWatch Logs.
 But we also want the function to read from and write to the bucket we just created.
-To achivee that, we need to update the Lambda function execution role.
+To achieve that, we need to update the Lambda function execution role.

 - On the `Configuration` tab of the lambda function, select `Permissions` on the left.